 The relationship between Rape Crisis Centres and the police varies between areas.
 In some Centres, there appears to be a fair degree of suspicion and distrust between the two, and therefore very little direct contact.
 It should be pointed out, of course, that many Rape Crisis Centre workers have been victims themselves, and may have a negative perception of police or court processes as a result of their own or others' experiences.
 It is understandable, therefore, that they should feel a degree of suspicion and hostility towards those within the system.
-Equally, the ideological stance of Rape Crisis Centres is likely to alienate many police officers, who any fee! that this stance will be unacceptable to many rape victims.
+Equally, the ideological stance of Rape Crisis Centres is likely to alienate many police officers, who may feel that this stance will be unacceptable to many rape victims.

-there is a need for both to work together and to use the resources of the other.
+However, we believe that Rape Crisis Centres can be of use to official agencies, and there is a need for both to work together and to use the resources of the other.
 It is encouraging to note that Police Headquarters, in a recent circular (No. 1982/34) has recognised the role that Rape Crisis Centres can play, and has emphasised the need for the police to liaise closely with them.
 In some areas, there is already a good working relationship, with mutual trust and cooperation; and the police have been willing to make use of Rape Crisis Centre workers for training purposes and to refer rape victims in need of immediate support to the Centre.